ulrikdamm/Ulrikdamm.github.io/_posts/2024-10-12-The-Entities-Guide.md

 ### Creating Entity Components

-Creating a component to associate some state with an Entity is just making a struct, that conforms to the IComponentData interface.
+Creating a component to associate some state with an entity is just making a struct, that conforms to the ` IComponentData` interface.

 ```c#
 struct Health : IComponentData {